kayleedirecto/RocketryApogeePredictor/README.md

 As the rocket will continously use fuel throughout the flight, the mass of the rocket will continuously change, and will need to be calculated at each timestep of the simulation.

 Using the rocket motor's thrust curve, we can calculate the mass-flow rate.
-The mass-flow rate is the speed at which the motor's fuel is ejected from the rocket.
+The mass-flow rate is the mass that flows out of the rocket per unit time.
 This value allows us to determine the changing mass of the rocket during flight.

 To find the mass-flow rate at an instance in time, we use the thrust given from the thrust curve, along with the specific impulse, $I_{sp}$.
 The $I_{sp}$ is given by the manufacturer of the motor.